 USC has more student religious groups than any other university in the United States, and the Interfaith Council includes students representing the diversity of faiths across campus.
 All USC students are invited to attend any or all meetings of the Interfaith Council, to learn and share about their faith traditions from each other.
 The Interfaith Council sponsors events such as Multi-Faith Week, the Prayer Reading-Burning ceremony, SOULJOURN trips to visit faith communities in LA, and the CONOCIMIENTO Alternative Spring Break Trip.

-IFC meets weekly on Thursdays at 7:00PM in URC202B
+IFC meets weekly on Wednesdays at 7:00PM in URC104.
+(University Religious Center)

 Email Vanessa Gomez Brake, Associate Dean of Religious Life.